Finding Jesus Part II

 In that moment, did not know whether I was saved or not saved.
 I was afraid that I was not saved, that I was lost because I could not see or discern the truth.
 I was at a Crossroads of Truth, and I didn’t know which way to go.
 In fact, I was somewhat convinced that I was doomed because of my inability to know the truth.

-Yet, inexplicably, the thought that God is sovereign and on the throne, that God is God, gave me peace.
+Yet, inexplicably, the thought that God is sovereign, that God is God, gave me peace.

 I have always wondered why.

 I think now I know.
-It wasn’t the thought that God is love that gave me peace, and the reason why gave me comfort: that “God loves me” is ultimately a selfish idea from my perspective.
+The thought that “God loves me” is ultimately a selfish idea from my perspective.
 That God is God, regardless of who I am and whether He has “saved” me is selfless.
 The fact that I deeply acquiesced to the sovereignty of God gave me comfort because I had come to the place where my life didn’t matter.

 In that moment, I came to the end of myself.
 That encounter with the snake and the frog shook me and spiked the angst I was feeling until I realized that I am not the captain of my own soul.
 In that moment, I gave up striving; I gave up trying to understand and to know in my own self what way I should go; and I simply rested on the knowledge of God.

-I ceased striving and I knew that God was God.
+I ceased striving, and I only knew that God was God.

 I died quite a bit to myself that day, and I gained a little more of God in me.
 What I experienced in the days, weeks, months and years after that day was liberating!
 I was learning the meaning of these words that Jesus spoke: